Base-Entities

 Local Data Mapping Config

-Base Entity Connector Bundles in the Relay API Gateway ship with a built-in Base Entity event subscriber
+Base-Entity Connector Bundles in the Relay API Gateway ship with a built-in Base-Entity event subscriber

 (extending AbstractLocalDataEventSubscriber).
 It can be used by configuring the local_data_mapping node

-in the Base Entity connector's bundle config:
+in the Base-Entity connector's bundle config:

 dbp_relay_base_person_connector_ldap: